Bayesian Event Categorization Matrix Approach for Explosion Monitoring: Experiments

 The dataset omits discriminants in numerous cases that signals are absent from a sufficient number of seismometer observations; therefore, the dataset includes missing entries.
 One of the most common discriminants that is present in this dataset is the so-called signal complexity factor, $\beta_{CF}$ (see Fig. \ref{fig:matrix-format}).
 This factor measures the log-ratio $\log\left( \frac{E_c}{E_s}\right)$ between seismic waveform coda energy $E_c$ and seismic signal energy $E_s$.
 Here, the coda wave energy $E_c$ is measured over a window that begins 5 seconds after the first compressional wave arrival and that ends 25 seconds after its arrival.
 The signal energy $E_s$ is measured in a 5 second window that begins immediately after the compressional wave arrival.
 Researchers within the United Kingdom (UK) Atomic Weapons Establishment (AWE) formed these measurements from seismic array beams in the UK (station code EKA), India (station code GBA), Australia (station code WRA) and Canada (station code YKA) that they filtered over a passband of 0.25 to 4 Hz.
 Observations demonstrate that waveforms sourced by both nuclear explosions and deep earthquakes show relative simple waveforms and less scattered energy; these produce negative value of $\beta_{CF}$.
 The other discriminants present in our AWE dataset are less populous but more conventional; they include earthquake depth estimates and body wave versus surface wave magnitudes.
 We refer readers to \citet{Anderson2008_1} for a summary of their mathematical forms.

 The categorization problem that we consider thereby includes only three event type categories: explosions, deep earthquakes, and shallow earthquakes.
-The dataset groups nuclear and conventional explosion events together, since seismic data cannot generally discriminate between explosion source type.
+The dataset groups nuclear and conventional explosion events together, since seismic data cannot generally discriminate between explosion source type (although body wave magnitudes from conventional explosions are usually less than those of nuclear explosions) .
 We then reduce the total number of available discriminants to a subset that includes a sufficient number (five) to train the C-ECM model.
 The resulting data set thereby contains five discriminants computed from 280 observations composed of 155 explosions, 26 deep earthquakes, and 99 shallow earthquakes.
 Our reduction in discriminants still retains a dataset that has 54\% of the \(280 \times 5 = 1{,}400\) of its elements missing.
 A small number of observations (25) contain data for all five discriminants; 12 explosions, two deep earthquakes, and 11 shallow earthquakes.
 We were unable to collect a combination of \(p > 5\) that increased the number of full observations.
 We therefore used \(p = 5\) within the MC experiment.

 Missing entries within the dataset do not appear to be missing at random.
 Fig. \ref{fig:differing-densities} illustrates this property with p-values computed from the signal complexity factors computed from explosions at the GBA array (written as pCF\_GBA).
 Density fits of this discriminant from the total population and the subset of the data that is associated with full \(p = 5\) observations show that, for this case, the mean of the data taken from full \(p = 5\) observations is shifted significantly from the population mean.
 This implies that the distributions of values obtained from events with different degrees of data ``missingness'' may not be the same.